dholman7/danholman-portfolio/ai-rulesets/docs/allure-integration.md

-# Allure Integration for AI Test Generation
+# Allure Integration for AI Rulesets

 ## Overview

-This document provides specific guidance for integrating Allure reporting with the AI test generation module.
-It covers setup, configuration, and advanced usage patterns specific to AI-powered test generation.
+This document provides specific guidance for integrating Allure reporting with the AI Rulesets module.
+It covers setup, configuration, and advanced usage patterns specific to organizational standards and ruleset generation.

 ## Quick Start